KazanderDad/agent-context-seed-files/seed.AGENTS.md

+---
+description: Authoritative guide for all software-writing agents in this repository
+alwaysApply: true
+---

 # AGENTS.md
-_Authoritative guide for all software-writing agents in this repository_

 ---

 ## 0 Philosophy